Message tracking in Microsoft 365 (Exchange Online)

 • Pending – Exchange Online attempts to send the email.

-• Quarantined – email never reached the mailbox, as it is held in quarantine.
+• Quarantined – the email never reached the mailbox, as it is held in quarantine.

-• Getting status – the delivery status is not known at a time.
+• Getting status – the delivery status is not known at the moment.
 It’s best to retry the message trace in a few minutes.

-There are two ways to track messages in Microsoft 365 – PowerShell and EAC.
+There are two ways to track messages in Microsoft 365 – using PowerShell and the EAC.
 Let’s have a look at them.

 Microsoft 365 message tracing using PowerShell